janosh/svelte-algolia/readme.md

    indexAlgolia(algoliaConfig)
    ```

-   You can call this function wherever you'd like to update your indices.
+   You can call this function wherever you'd like to update your indices, e.g. in `svelte.config.js` or in `src/hooks.ts` (as this demo site does).
 Typically, you would include this in every production build of your app.

 ### Config Options